sftcd/surveys/README.md

     12496   total

-For SMTP speakers apparently in Ireland:
+For SMTP speakers apparently in Estonia:

       832   good
      7420   medium